Deepak-Venkateshvaran/portfolio/_pages/talks.md

 Invited Seminar at the Digital Cellulose Centre of the Research Institutes of Sweden (RISE) <br />  Stockholm, Sweden, January 2022 <br /> Invitation from Dr Hjalmar Granberg

-Invited Seminar at Hitachi Cambridge Laboratories Cambridge <br /> Cambridge, UK, October 2021 <br /> Invitation from Dr Andrew Ramsey
+Invited Seminar at Hitachi Cambridge Laboratories <br /> Cambridge, UK, October 2021 <br /> Invitation from Dr Andrew Ramsey

 Invited Talk at the International Conference on Flexible and Printed Electronics ICFPE 2021 <br />  Online, September 2021 <br /> Invitation from Prof Taishi Takenobu